bdh777psu/bbw-stock-scanner/README.md

-# Bollinger Bands Width Stock Scanner - NYSE, NASDAQ & B3 (Brazil)
+# Bollinger Bands Width Stock Scanner - NYSE, NASDAQ, B3 (Brazil) & BINANCE
 The Bollinger Bands Width Stock Scanner is a technical analysis tool that can be used to identify potential price breakouts or breakdowns for (almost) all stocks at once on select exchanges (NYSE, NASDAQ & B3 in Brazil): By entering the desired value into the tool, one can filter out for stocks with tight prices that are about to rise or fall.

 Find out more about using Bollinger Bands Width alongside your trading strategies here: